One of the great marketing questions of all time — is growth hacking a buzzword or a tangible strategy for your business?

 Include incredible testimonials and star ratings in all your lead generation channels.
 Add reviews sections to your product and service pages.
 You could even create case studies for your blog from happy, current clients.

 How do you get better at something?
 You give it a go, assess what you’ve done, and contemplate what you could have done differently.
 The best growth hacking strategies aren’t stagnant documents, written and forgotten about.
-They are always evolving, developing, and improving.
+They are constantly evolving, developing, and improving.

 Adding A/B testing into your strategy allows you to test in real-time what works.
 You can then take what works and make it even better.
 You should be A/B testing as much of your marketing strategy as possible.
 This includes your landing pages, PPC, CTAs, and more.